StuartHeginbotham/basic-aws-get-cost/README.md

 # basic-aws-get-cost
-Basic set of jupyter notebooks, programmed in python, using boto3 SDK to get aws cost for a single account, using a well formed development pattern
+Basic routine programmed in python, using the boto3 SDK to get aws cost for a single account for a specified time period.
+Well formed but simple object orientated development pattern is demonstrated across separate Jupyter Notebooks to define the class, instantiate the class and test the class.